 Buying a laser dinghy can be a challenging task for a beginner.
 Learn what to watch out for when buying so you get your money’s worth.

 A laser is designed with the size of the sailor in mind.
-Different kinds of laser dinghies cater to different weight categories of its users.
-For instance, Laser Radial and Laser 4.7 are recommended for smaller sailors while a Laser Standard is good for sailors 80kgs and above.
+Different kinds of laser dinghies cater to different weight categories of their users.
+For instance, Laser Radial and Laser 4.7 are recommended for smaller sailors while a full-size Laser Standard is good for sailors 80kgs and above.

 When you have finally decided what kind of laser dinghy to want the next step would naturally be to buy it.
-There are several companies all over the world that sell laser new dinghies, and of course there are always 2nd hand lasers available.
+There are several companies all over the world that sell new laser dinghies, and of course, there are always 2nd hand laser dinghies available.
 Be sure to know the things that you need to look out for to make sure that what you are buying is an authentic laser dinghy.

 Firstly, check out the sailboat number either on the deck or at the back of the cockpit.
 Newer dinghies have their serial numbers at the back of the cockpit while the older ones have their numbers etched on the deck.
 This is valuable information to help you determine the quality and the age of the boat.